GuiSilva122/CMSTweets/README.md

    2. Configure the appsettings.json as in the Configuring section.
    3. Open the CMSTweets.exe file.
 2. You can publish the application in Visual Studio:
-   1. Configure the configure the appsettings.json as in the Configuring section
+   1. Configure the appsettings.json as in the Configuring section.
    2. Select Build > Deploy Solution.

 ## Built With